 Previously, I was the product lead for Squarespace's user-facing analytics products across web, mobile and platform.
 While there, I led a team to make the 2.0 version of the Squarespace Analytics iOS and Android apps, which increased ratings from a vanilla 3.2 star rating to 4.9 star average with over 5k ratings.
 I joined as the third PM and helped revamp our PM interview process to grow the product team to over 20 PMs in two years, all while our engineering team doubled.
 I also helped start the Asians Employee Resource Group, including organizing a theater buyout for the groundbreaking movie Crazy Rich Asians.

 Before Squarespace, I was a product manager at Automatic Labs, where I built products leveraging data science and machine learning to create actionable insights and personalized recommendations for drivers around fuel efficiency and car maintenance.
 Before transitioning into product, I was an early business hire at Automatic, then a 15-person startup, wearing many hats across strategic finance, business development, and product marketing.
 I also played a big role in securing our Series B round of funding.
 Automatic was acquired by Sirius XM in April 2017.
 Before Automatic, I was an investment banker at Jefferies working on technology M&A transactions and debt financing.
 It's been really interesting having sat on both sides of the deal table.

 I am a proud UC Berkeley alum and tech is in my blood - my parents were software and hardware engineers in Silicon Valley, way back when Sand Hill Road was just another highway exit.
-I now shuttle between NYC and the Bay, mostly in search of the best food.
-For a more detailed story, head over to About!

 “The most calamitous failures of prediction usually have a lot in common.
 We focus on those signals that tell a story about the world as we would like it to be, not how it really is.”